ITDevLtd/MCVirt/Documentation/ControllingVMs.rst

 ===============

-* All commands must be performed on the MCVirt host, which can be accessed via SSH using LDAP credentials.
+* All commands must be performed on the MCVirt node, which can be accessed via SSH.